Ursa Major Space Station SST-282

 Two programs of Reverberation Tap delay times can be selected as well.
 Proprietary internal programming randomises these taps so that they can be stably fed back to produce reverberation.
 The equalised sum of these taps appears at a pot (Reverb/ Echo Feedback) where it can be adjusted to create any decay time from zero to about 3.5 sec.

-Even more versatility derives from the built-in mixer, where Audition Taps may be mixed in any desired ratio to emphasize earlier reflections, to delay the onset of reverb, etc. The possibilities are many, yet the front panel layout is spacious, uncluttered, and intuitive, due in part to the flow chart screened on the panel above the controls.
+Even more versatility derives from the built-in mixer, where Audition Taps may be mixed in any desired ratio to emphasise earlier reflections, to delay the onset of reverb, etc. The possibilities are many, yet the front panel layout is spacious, uncluttered, and intuitive, due in part to the flow chart screened on the panel above the controls.

 The control functions were carefully chosen to balance adjustability, with its endless freedom, against pre-programming, with its convenience.
 For example, consider the advantage of not having to enter eight delay time values for each program, values you either guess or look up somewhere.
 Then realise that all the EQ, mixing, and feedback functions are self-contained–you don’t have to tie up large sections of a console, or untangle a patch-bay.

-The Ursa Major SPACE STATION was designed by an engineer with a broad knowledge of both analogue and digital technologies and the wisdom to choose and successfully use each to its best advantage.
-So memory is digital, since with good A-D conversion, noise, distortion, and dynamic range will be excellent with no degradation as a function of delay time.
+The Ursa Major Space Station was designed by an engineer with a broad knowledge of both analogue and digital technologies and the wisdom to choose and successfully use each to its best advantage.
+So, memory is digital, since with good A-D conversion, noise, distortion, and dynamic range will be excellent with no degradation as a function of delay time.

 Also, with RAM memory, access is fast and to very fine resolution, permitting many taps and the randomising algorithm.
-A-D and D-A were a challenge: how to accomplish at a modest cost high speed A-D and the many D-A’s required each sampling period?
-A special set Of converters had to be designed, proprietary to Ursa Major, that met the speed requirement and permitted a full 80+dB dynamic range and total distortion and noise better than 0.2% at maximum signal level – and with no analogue companding.
+A-D and D-A were a challenge: how to accomplish at a modest cost high speed A-D and the many D-As required each sampling period?
+A special set of converters had to be designed, proprietary to Ursa Major, that met the speed requirement and permitted a full 80+dB dynamic range and total distortion and noise better than 0.2% at maximum signal level – and with no analogue companding.

-Perhaps the most arcane and interesting technology in the Ursa Major SPACE STATION is hidden in the techniques used to randomise the reverberation delay taps.
+Perhaps the most arcane and interesting technology in the Ursa Major Space Station is hidden in the techniques used to randomise the reverberation delay taps.
 A patent disclosure has been filed for this, and we consider it highly proprietary, so little more will be said.
 But any worker in the field who has ever tried to create reverberation fed-back delays knows that this is no mean trick.

 Input Controls